AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 #### Returns:

-* predictedValue: A value that is predicted by the model.
+* predictedVector: A vector that is predicted by the model.

-* probability: The probability of predicted value.
+* probabilityVector: A vector that contains the probability of predicted values in predictedVector.

 -OR-